5 Things You Need to Tell Your Criminal Defense Attorney

 Your lawyer can help you understand what to expect to pay for your defense.
 And many attorneys offer flexible payment options that can help you handle the costs of your case.

-Talk to Brett Metcalf, Criminal Defense Attorney, P.A.
+Talk to Metcalf Falls, Criminal Defense Attorneys, P.A.

 It’s OK to be nervous about talking to your lawyer at first.
 But it’s essential to get to the point that you’re comfortable telling them everything about your situation.
 That’s the only way to move forward with your defense fully.

 The sooner you start, the better chance you have of beating your charge.
 With that in mind, schedule a free consultation with a lawyer.
-Contact Brett Metcalf, Criminal Defense Attorney, P.A., by calling 813-258-4800 or reaching out online.
+Contact Metcalf Falls, Criminal Defense Attorneys, P.A., by calling 813-258-4800 or reaching out online.